jinpan/covid-simulations/jekyll/shopping_with_masks/index.md

   </canvas>
 </div>

+Note how infected people with a mask have a smaller cloud of particles around them, vs those without a mask.

 <hr>

-## Data Analysis
+## Cloth Mask Data Analysis

-Running this simulation tens of thousands of times, there is a clear relationship between mask wearing and infection rates: **mask wearing reduces infection rates**.
+Running this simulation 10,000x, there is a clear relationship between mask wearing and infection rates: **mask wearing reduces infection rates**.

 <div